tsunglung/xiaomi_fan_circulator/README.md

 - **host** (*Required*): The IP of your fan.
 - **token** (*Required*): The API token of your fan.
 - **name** (*Optional*): The name of your fan.
 - **model** (*Optional*): The model of your device.
-Valid values are `zhimi.fan.fa1`.
+Valid values are `zhimi.fan.fa1` or `zhimi.fan.fb1`.
 This setting can be used to bypass the device model detection and is recommended if your device isn't always available.

 ## Platform services